7 Unusual Investments That May Work In Your Portfolio

 Like luxury watches, designer bags are more than just a fashion statement.
 That classic bag you buy today might become a rare, discontinued item in 10 or 20 years.
 Many of these timeless and enduring pieces are a worthy investment that can yield consistent and generous long-term returns.

 There are certain bags and designs that will stand the test of time.
 One fine example is the classic Chanel flap bag.
-On average, the French brand increases its prices from 8% to 12% per annum, which means a Chanel bag you buy today, could potentially increase by over 30% in value in three to four years.
-This is provided that you maintain and care well for the bag.
+On average, the French brand increases its prices from 8% to 12% per annum, which means a Chanel bag you buy today could potentially increase by over 30% in value in three to four years.
+This is provided that you maintain the bag in good condition.

 However, you will require a substantial amount of funds to afford one of these bags.
-Today, the same classic design will cost you RM20,580, while its larger and smaller variations go for RM22,400 and RM17,710 respectively.
+Today, the same classic design will cost you RM22,850, while its larger and smaller variations go for RM25,470 and RM20,230 respectively.

 The luxurious but notoriously expensive line of Birkin bags by Hermès is another designer mainstay with a proven history of appreciating price value.
-Seen as a symbol of wealth due to its high price, exclusivity and highly-publicised usage by celebrities, the Birkin bag ranges from RM24,500 to RM500,000.
+Seen as a symbol of wealth due to its high price, exclusivity and highly-publicised usage by celebrities, a Birkin bag can cost you upwards of RM38,748.
+Those made with exotic leather can reach six-figure prices.

-Popular favourites such as the Louis Vuitton speedy and tote bag also retain their value and are recession-proof.
-Prices range from RM3,100 to RM7,000.
+Popular favourites, such as the Louis Vuitton Speedy bags, can also retain their value and are recession-proof.
+Prices for the Speedy line range from RM4,600 to RM15,300.

 Those who are hoping to purchase designer pieces for investment should look out for timeless styles in neutral colours like black, blue and white and material like leather, as they will never go out of fashion.
 Meanwhile, seasonal multi-coloured and fabric versions may not be the best designer bag investment choices.